 Handwritten letter to + McQuaid from Fr.
 Cyril P. Crean.
 He has read most of the four volumes of Connolly’s works and feels there is no danger of the officials or members of the ITGWU being coloured by the anti-clerical bias of any of the books.

-Correspondence relating to the re-appointment of Fr.
-Cyril P. Crean as a member of the Dublin Advisory Committee for Juvenile Employment.
+Correspondence asking if Fr.
+Cyril P. Crean is to be re-appointed as a member of the new Dublin Advisory Committee for Juvenile Employment.

-Correspondence relating to the re-appointment of Fr.
-Cyril P. Crean as a member of the Dublin Advisory Committee for Juvenile Employment.
+Typed letter to +McQuaid asking if Fr.
+Cyril P. Crean is to be re-appointed as a member of the Dublin Advisory Committee for Juvenile Employment.